-One of the biggest questions I see come up in herbal circles in the west, and particularly in the Wild Rose Herbal Village, is “What is a good Plant ID guide for Alberta?”
+One of the biggest questions I see come up in herbal circles in the west, and particularly in the Wild Rose Herbal Village, is “What are some good Plant ID books for Alberta?”

 Having grown up in Alberta and spent a fair amount of time there as an adult Herbalist, one thing I can tell you is this is a question I can answer 10 times over.
 Whenever I go out exploring the plants around me-especially on extended road trips– I don’t leave home without a field guide of some sort.

 And yes, it’s 2020 and I’m aware that there are apps for that.
 Call me old school…but apps?
 I’d like to rely on and hone my observational skills as an herbalist.
 While apps may be one tool in your Plant ID Tool Belt, one can’t completely rely on an app to identify a plant you hope to learn, ingest, and possibly give to others.